-I had a question from Vicky who I met last year while doing a soft hackle presentation at the Anglers Den, about where to find the wild type brown and what to use as a substitute.
+I had a question from Vicky who I’d met last year while doing a soft hackle presentation, about where to find the wild type brown and what to use as a substitute.
 The Whiting Wild type brown is one of my favorite all around dark brown hackles but its mostly reserved for my larger soft hackles such as “the brown ones” and the “Iso soft hackle”

 (and Hang on Troutbitten!
 Ill be posting about our discussion on what to do with too much hackle and not enough hook soon!
 Because it goes hand in hand with the fact that these big feathers can be great on smaller flies when tweaked a little)

 But what else can you use as a substitute when you cant get your hands on it just yet?